Maimounadev/shoemall-FullAuth/README.md

 # shoemall-FullAuth
-simple shoe store, where you can leave reviews
+simple shoe store, where you can pick a size and add items to your cart.